pascualmanuel/React-Bridge-WP/README.md

 3. **Upload the Build to the Plugin**

-   - In the WordPress admin panel, go to the WP-React-Bridge settings page.
+   - In the WordPress admin panel, go to the WP React Bridge settings page.
    - Drag and drop the ZIP file containing the `build` folder of your React project.
    - This build will replace the current example build, displaying your React application.
 You can upload as many builds as necessary, and the most recent upload will overwrite the previous one.

 4. **Troubleshooting**

    - If the site does not load the build, check that your hosting allows for large file uploads.
    - Ensure that the build structure is correct.
 The build must contain a `static` folder with subfolders `js`, `css`, and `media`.
-You can see an example of the correct structure in the [build-example](https://github.com/pascualmanuel/WP-React-Bridge/tree/main/build-example) repository.
+You can see an example of the correct structure in the [build-example](https://github.com/pascualmanuel/React-Bridge-WP/tree/main/build-example) repository.

 ## Hosting Requirements